 I know the ultimate brunch right now is something more along the lines of ‘smashed avocado on sourdough’ or ‘poached eggs with avocado and Siracha’, but I’m here to switch things up a bit.

-The world’s biggest producer of avocado (Mexico), has been struggling in recent months to keep up with global demand, and millennials in Australia are being ridiculed: they apparently can’t save money for a house because they’re willing to spend $20 on avocado brunches and green tea lattes.
-I’m not entirely sure how true the latter is, but my take on brunch after six months in Southeast Asia is somewhat cheaper, and even tastier!
+The world’s biggest producer of avocado (Mexico), has been struggling in recent months to keep up with global demand, and millennial’s in Australia are being ridiculed: they apparently can’t save money for a house because they’re willing to spend $20 on avocado brunches and green tea lattes.
+I’m not entirely sure how true that is, but my take on brunch after six months in Southeast Asia is somewhat cheaper, and loads tastier.

 This serves two and in ready in less than 20 mins if you cook the rice ahead, or buy one of those ready-made packets.